 Board of Directors Diversity and Member Selection Policy

-It shall also target persons who satisfy the conditions set forth in the following sections and whose appointment favours diversity of skills, knowledge, experience, origin, nationality and gender within the Board of Directors, in accordance with the Sustainable Development Goals (SDGs) approved by the United Nations, and particularly with goal five relating to the empowerment of women.
+It shall also target persons who satisfy the conditions set forth in the following sections in this Policy and whose appointment favours diversity of skills, knowledge, experience, origin, nationality, age and gender within the Board of Directors, in accordance with the Sustainable Development Goals (SDGs) approved by the United Nations, and particularly with goal five relating to the empowerment of women.

 The performance of executive duties within the Group, as well as duties as a director of the companies of the Group, especially of country subholding companies and of head of business companies, provides a deep understanding of the activities and internal operations thereof, which facilitates the rapid inclusion of the persons holding such positions into the dynamics of the operations of the Company's Board of Directors.
 In turn, it provides first-hand knowledge of their skills, work capacity, commitment to the position and potential to provide value.